clasei/clasei/README.md

 Hi there! 👋🏾 Welcome to my README.

-I'm ```Clara Seijo```, and I'm a **pragmatic front-end developer**.
+I'm ```Clara Seijo```, and here is a little about myself as a front-end developer.

 ## In a Nutshell

-I blend a hands-on, functional style with minimalistic design.
+I'm a **pragmatic front-end developer**, blending a hands-on, functional style with minimalistic design.
 I ensure accessibility in my works, aiming for clarity and conciseness.
-Above all, I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and functional outputs.
+I make sensible decisions that prioritize user experience, creating both aesthetically pleasing and effective outputs.

 ## My Style & Approach